toebeann/BepInEx.SupermarketSimulator/README.md

 > [!IMPORTANT]
 >
-> **As of the v1.1 update to Supermarket Simulator, macOS is no longer directly supported by this pack.**
+> **As of Supermarket Simulator v1.1 (the co-op update), macOS is no longer directly supported by this pack.**

 Sadly, after much testing, I have not been able to find a way to get mods to load with the native macOS copy of the game with this update.
 While BepInEx and MelonLoader do both have IL2CPP builds for macOS, neither seem to work with this game.
 I have discussed with some of the maintainers of these mod loaders and at this time it seems that it is an issue that will need further investigation from them to resolve.

 In the meantime, this means that unfortunately, if you're playing a macOS copy of the game, you're out of luck.

-That said, you may find some success if you are willing to use tools like CrossOver or HyperPlay to install a Windows copy of Steam and the game, and configure your bottle with the environment variable `WINEDLLOVERRIDES="winhttp=n,b"`, or to tinker with its Wine Configuration to add `winhttp` as an override in the **Libraries** tab.
+That said, you may find some success if you are willing to use tools like CrossOver or HyperPlay to install a Windows copy of Steam and the game, and configure your bottle with the environment variable `WINEDLLOVERRIDES="winhttp=n,b"` or to modify its Wine Configuration to add `winhttp` as an override in the **Libraries** tab.
 Please note that I offer no support for this.

 ### Full instructions for Windows, Linux and Steam Deck handhelds